scir-zywang/self-supervised-active-learning-disfluency/README.md

-# self-supervised-active-learning-disfluency
+# self-supervised-activate-learning-disfluency

-Combining Self-Supervised Learning and Active-Learning for Disfluency Detection
+Combining Self-Supervised Learning and Activate-Learning for Disfluency Detection

-This repo contains the code and model used for Combining Self-Training and Self-Supervised Learning for Combining Self-Supervised Learning and Active Learningfor Disfluency Detection.
+This repo contains the code and model used for Combining Self-Training and Self-Supervised Learning for Combining Self-Supervised Learning and Activate Learning for Disfluency Detection.

 The code and model is coming soon.